MCP-100/appforge/README.md

 AppForge helps you build full-stack web and mobile applications with a simple prompt.
 No coding required.

+-- create by Firecrawl MCP

+prompt：I wanna build an app builder and i want to get some inspiration from bolt.new and lovable.dew.
+Please go to their websites, find inpiration and clone it here

 ## 🛠️ Getting Started